IgniteUI/igniteui-docfx/en/components/combo-templates.md

 </igx-combo>
 ```

-## Templating Combo Input
+## Templating ComboBox Input
-When used with templates, the `igxComboClearIcon` and the `igxComboToggleIcon` selectors, change how the respective buttons appear in the combo input.
-Passing content inside of the `igx-combo` also allows templating of the combo input similar to the way an `igx-input-group` can be templated (using `igx-prefix`, `igx-suffix` and `igxLabel`).
-The code snippet below illustrates how to add an appropriate label and prefix to the combo input:
+When used with templates, the `igxComboClearIcon` and the `igxComboToggleIcon` selectors, change how the respective buttons appear in the combobox input.
+Passing content inside of the `igx-combo` also allows templating of the combobox input similar to the way an `igx-input-group` can be templated (using `igx-prefix`, `igx-suffix` and `igxLabel`).
+The code snippet below illustrates how to add an appropriate label and prefix to the combobox input:

 ```html
     <igx-combo>